 Being outdoors, the battery performance is a key feature to consider, and this is where the 5X excels with a life of up to 20 days in smartwatch mode.
 But the impressive thing about the battery is the 13 hours in GPS mode while playing music.
 A full day of skiing while listening to music from sunrise to sunset is even more than most hard-core skiers will be needing.

 Heart rate: Garmin Elevate heart rate technology allows you to monitor your estimated heart rate without wearing a chest strap.

-Pulse Ox: As we mentioned at the beginning of the article, another feature that sets the 5X apart from the competitions is the wrist sensor to measure blood oxygen levels.
-While recreational skiers may not have a need for this, backcountry skiers or hard-core athletes that are “skinning-up” the hill, where your heart rate can max out, being able to check heart rate and blood oxygen could be a great health and safety feature to have on your wrist.
+Pulse Ox: As we mentioned at the beginning of the article, another feature that sets the 5X apart from the competition is the wrist sensor to measure blood oxygen levels.
+While recreational skiers may not need this, backcountry skiers or hard-core athletes that are “skinning-up” the hill, where your heart rate can max out, being able to check heart rate and blood oxygen could be an excellent health and safety feature to have on your wrist.

 Trend line TOPO maps”: Using Garmin Connect data can help you find and follow the best trails and routes.
 The 5X is also compatible with Garmin’s Skiing App Professional.

 Again, the 5X plus is one of the most expensive watches on the market for the serious skier it definitely worth considering the extra investment.

 Read reviews on Amazon | See all the fēnix® 5X Plus features on Garmin.com

 SUUNTO Spartan Sport HR